-After touring the Civil War fort at Fort Pulaski National Monument, Sal, Beth and I wandered down a trail to the north pier.
+After touring the Civil War fort at Fort Pulaski National Monument, we wandered down a trail to the north pier.
 On the way we passed by Battery Hambright, a small fortification built to protect the Savannah River during the Spanish-American War.
-At the end of the pier, we sat on a shady bench and enjoyed a nice breeze off the ocean while we watched Beth play in the sand.
+At the end of the pier, we sat on a shady bench and enjoyed a nice breeze off the ocean.

 The next morning I went birding on the beach.
 A thunderstorm rumbled through.
 As I was waiting for it to stop, I drove back to Fort Pulaski.
 When it slowed to a drizzle, I walked back toward the river looking for birds.
 It started raining hard again, so I took shelter in one of the rooms under the bunker.
 It was an odd experience, being alone in the old cement fort in a thunderstorm with nobody else around.
 The rain seemed to be letting up, so I left.
 It began raining yet again, so I gave up and went back to the motel.